December 5, 2024

 Simply put, the sales process is a set of activities that help you convert leads into customers.
 Although specific activities and their number might differ depending on your business type and the strategies you use, a typical sales process includes the following steps:

-As mentioned above, these steps are pretty universal; they can as well be used with larger companies, not just small and medium-sized businesses.
+As mentioned above, these steps are pretty universal; they can also be used with larger companies, not just small and medium-sized businesses.
 However, when discussing enterprise sales versus SMB sales, there are distinct differences.
-For example, the latter usually has a much shorter cycle, is not as clearly structured, and there are fewer stakeholders involved.
+For example, the latter usually has a much shorter cycle, is not as structured, and there are fewer stakeholders involved.

-Still, it doesn’t mean that you don’t need to bother with any formal process when selling to small and medium size businesses – quite the opposite.
+Still, it doesn’t mean that you don’t need to bother with any formal process when selling to small and medium-sized businesses – quite the opposite.

 Having your sales cycle stages sorted out is half the battle.
-There are other aspects that define the success of your sales process, for example:
+Other aspects define the success of your sales process, for example:

 While identifying your ideal customer and keeping your team productive is important, the strategy and toolset you choose have a much bigger impact on your sales success, especially for SMB sales.
 That is why those two aspects merit special mention in this guide.